 Summer youth employment programs can help young people build financial capability at the critical moment of earning their first paychecks.
 Research shows that a low-income child with a savings account in their own name is four times more likely to complete college.
 In addition to workforce skills, summer youth employment programs can offer financial education and a safe infrastructure for young people to learn how to save and avoid high-cost, predatory financial services such as payday lenders and check cashing services.

-For more resources on summer youth employment, see the Brookings Institution and Federal Reserve Bank of Boston.
+In addition to the PolicyLink resources listed on the right, see the Brookings Institution and Federal Reserve Bank of Boston for more resources on summer youth employment.